NITCbase/nitcbase.github.io/docs/Design/Schema Layer.md

     // offset RELCAT_FIRST_BLOCK_INDEX: -1
     // offset RELCAT_LAST_BLOCK_INDEX: -1
     // offset RELCAT_NO_SLOTS_PER_BLOCK_INDEX: floor((2016 / (16 * nAttrs + 1)))
+    // (number of slots is calculated as specified in the physical layer docs)

     // retVal = BlockAccess::insert(RELCAT_RELID(=0), relCatRecord);
     // if BlockAccess::insert fails return retVal
+    // (this call could fail if there is no more space in the relation catalog)

     // iterate through 0 to numOfAttributes - 1 :
     {
-        /* let Attribute attrCatRecord[6] be the record in attribute catalog corresponding to i'th Attribute) */
+        /* declare Attribute attrCatRecord[6] to store the attribute catalog record corresponding to i'th attribute of the argument passed*/
         // (where i is the iterator of the loop)
         // fill attrCatRecord fields as given below
         // offset ATTRCAT_REL_NAME_INDEX: relName